edmaputra/ilm/docs/requirements/project_requirements.md

 ### 3.3 Security (NFR-P-003)
 - Only authenticated users CAN create projects
 - Only project owners or admins CAN modify projects
-- All project operations MUST be auditable
+- All project operations MUST be auditable with user tracking
+- System MUST maintain audit trail of who created and modified projects

 ### 3.4 Usability (NFR-P-004)
 - Project creation MUST be intuitive and require minimal fields